Tuesday, November 15, 2022

 Joe Wheeler State Park on the Lawrence County side is covered in colorful fallen leaves.

 We came back across the highway and road to the overlook at the dam, where I heard many Common Grackles and European Starlings.
-We rode up to Joe Wheeler State Park-Alabama near the entrance and stopped to listen to bird sounds.
+We rode up to Joe Wheeler State Park in Alabama, near the entrance, and stopped to listen to the bird sounds.

-A couple of Muscovy ducks swimming in Wheeler Lake looking for fish
+A couple of Muscovy ducks are swimming in Wheeler Lake, looking for fish.

 I walked down to the water's edge and saw several ducks on the other side of the almost dried-up lake.
 A couple of ducks were swimming nearby, and I saw a Gray heron in the distance.
-I heard several red-bellied woodpeckers, hairy woodpeckers, American robins, Field sparrow song sparrows, Muscovy ducks, mallards, and many Kildeer.
+I heard several red-bellied woodpeckers, hairy woodpeckers, American robins, field sparrows, song sparrows, Muscovy ducks, mallards, and many killdeer.

 Three females standing near Joe Wheeler Lodge

 We rode to the lodge, stopping near the wooded area, hoping to hear several birds, but we heard none.
 Then, as we started to leave, we saw a deer.
 I started taking pictures of it, and then I saw two more.
 I got out of the car and took several photos.
-They were not frightened at all, even posed for me.
-The day started damp and gloomy, but the sun came out awhile.
+They were not frightened at all, and even posed for me.
+The day started damp and gloomy, but the sun eventually came out.
 It clouded back up but never rained.
-We did not plan the day's adventures but just let the day unfold.
+We didn't plan the day's adventures, but instead let the day unfold.
 What fun we had!